LLNL/sundials/doc/superbuild/source/developers/releases/Checklist.rst

       * Edit Download Page:
         https://computing-staging.llnl.gov/projects/sundials/sundials-software

-        * Update main download table with links to new versions of solvers
+        * Update main download table with links to new versions of solvers.
-        * The documentation links do not need to be updated (they point to the PDFs on the GitHub main branch)
+        * The example documentation links need to be updated as well.
         * Update Previous releases table with new entry for previous release of full SUNDIALS suite.

    b) Once each sub page is complete, ask for team review of draft pages: